BurdaMagazinOrg/sharpeye/README.md

 # SharpEye
 This tool goes through a list of tasks with URLs or click paths, makes screenshots of them and compares them.

+## Installation
+You need to install selenium and the browsers you want to test.

 ## Usage
 `npm install burdamagazinorg/sharpeye`